privatenumber/manten/README.md

 ## Usage

 ### Writing tests
 Create and run a test with the `test(name, testFunction)` function.
-The first parameter is the test name, and the second is the test function.
+The first argument is the test name, and the second is the test function.
+Optionally, you can pass in a timeout in milliseconds as the third argument for asynchronous tests.

 The test runs immediately after the test function is invoked and the results are logged to stdout.